In March, the Chancellor announced his plans to support employers and employees to endure both the immediate and long-term effects of COVID-19.

 Need more help?

-Given that the scheme is still in its infancy and being created, there is a lot we do not yet know and further guidance on the scheme is anticipated.
-For instance, we do not yet know about - the consequences of any refusal to re-engage/furlough employees.
-Another key query remains surrounding the issue of annual leave and pay during periods of furlough.
+Given that the scheme is still in its infancy and has only recently gone live, there is a lot we do not yet know and further guidance on the scheme is anticipated.
+For instance, we do not yet know about – the consequences of any refusal to re-engage/furlough employees.

 Balancing the needs of the business and its individual employees will be a difficult task at this time.